Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 I partially agree with the intercultural aspect.

-5. Sometimes High-Energy & Reactions Over Effectiveness & Results
+6. Sometimes Reactions Over Results

 See an example on Charisma University’s own sales page: